Battleman/Squada/README.md

  the communication between a city and it's inhabitants.

 # Research questions
-* Can we rank neighborhoods based the number/delay of requests?
+* Rank neighborhoods based the number of complaints and delay in their resolution.
-* Can we identify recurring patterns/seasonality that could help preventing the issues?
-* Is there a clear trend of the problems?
-* Can we identify external events that influence the rate of requests within a timeframe?
+* Identify correlation between certain events, such as earthquakes or hurricanes, and the complaints that follow them.
+* Identify recurring patterns and evolution of the complaints relating to rats.
+Show correlation with the complaints to the Department of Sanitation.

 # Datasets
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.